Lougheed House

 Lougheed House, or as it was originally known Beaulieu, (French meaning "beautiful place") is a National Historic Site located in the Beltline district of Calgary, Alberta.
-Originally constructed in 1891 as a home for Senator James Alexander Lougheed KCMG PC KC and his wife Isabella Clarke Hardisty, the structure has since become an iconic heritage building in Calgary.
+Originally constructed in 1891 as a home for Senator James Alexander Lougheed and his wife, the structure has since become an iconic heritage building in Calgary.
 Lougheed House is operated by Lougheed House Conservation Society, an independent, non-profit society devoted to the restoration and public enjoyment of the historic house and its Gardens.

 Over its long history, Lougheed House served many roles, including as a family residence, a training centre for young women, a women's military barracks and a Red Cross blood donor clinic.
-Then, for many years, it sat empty — cared for, but unused until its restoration started in 2000.
+Then, for many years, it sat unused until its restoration started in 2000.

 Description

 Detail of the east wall of Lougheed House.

 Lougheed House is a 1,300 square metre (14,000 square foot) mansion designed by James C. Bowes to incorporate High Victorian aesthetics and is influenced by Queen Anne Revival style.
 This is evident through the rough-faced sandstone exterior, asymmetrical massing, and corner towers.
 Influences of Romanesque Revival is found with the steep roof, and the cone shaped towers emanate French Chateau architecture.
 The mansion was constructed with what was considered at the time "modern luxuries" including running hot water and electricity.
 The interior of the 48-room house is decorated with Spanish mahogany, Italian marble, stained glass windows and doors, and hand-painted images of Alberta flora and fauna.

 The mansion was built of sandstone per the municipal building code as a result of the Calgary Fire of 1886.
 Upon the homes completion it included a billiards room, smoking room, drawing room, four large bedrooms on the second floor, and six large rooms on the third floor.
 Following completion of construction the Calgary Herald described the Lougheed House as "In design, solidity, accommodation and furnishings it leaves nothing to be desired."